SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/readme.md

 ## Bonuses

-- Use SASS or LESS to pre-compile your CSS.
+- Use SASS or LESS and compile to CSS.
 - Add a CSS animation with transitions.

 ## Styling Guidelines